djc/askama/book/src/configuration.md

 ```

 In the template above, only the whitespace between `<div>` and `{%-` will be
 suppressed.
-If you enable `suppress_whitespace`, whitespace characters before
+If you set `whitespace` to `"suppress"`, whitespace characters before
 and after each block will be suppressed by default.
 To preserve the whitespace
 characters, you can use the `+` operator: